 Where to eat in Madeira Portugal

-We enjoy eating out in new places that we visit and we always check first with Tripadvisor on their top recommendations according to other traveler reviews.
-We do have a favorite though – Restaurante do Forte.
+We enjoy eating out in new places that we visit and we always check first with Tripadvisor on their top recommendations according to other traveller reviews.
+We do have a favourite though – Restaurante do Forte.

 Do you know that you can download our article and take it with you as you visit Madeira?
 For more information click our link below.